codehq-dk/repo-info-demo/README.md

 # repo-info-demo
-Demo project to who how to use the repo-info packages all together
+Demo project to show how to use the repo-info packages all together